Ultramarine-Linux/website/README.md

    - VSCode users need to install the Dev Containers extension

+   - Podman users need to install `podman-docker` from their package manager

 2. Open your IDE and select the "Reopen in Dev Container" option
 3. Run `bun i` to install deps
 4. Run `bun dev` or `bun dev --host` to start the dev server